loopbackio/loopback-next/extensions/socketio/README.md

 The package will provide the following key constructs:

-- SocketIOServer: A new server type that listens on incoming WebSocket connections and dispatches messages to controllers that subscribe to the namespace.
+- SocketIoServer: A new server type that listens on incoming WebSocket connections and dispatches messages to controllers that subscribe to the namespace.
 Each server is attached to an http/https endpoint.

-- SocketIO controller: A controller class that is decorated with SocketIO related metadata, including:
+- SocketIo controller: A controller class that is decorated with SocketIo related metadata, including:

   - Map to a namespace